Schwarz reflections and anti-holomorphic correspondences: Hyperbolic Components in , and Their Boundaries

-Let us fix a parabolic arc $\cC\subset\cC(\mathcal{S})$ of period $k>1$, and its critical Ecalle height parametrization $a:\R\to\cC$.
-By Propositions~\ref{limit_point_conn_locus}, if $\cC$ has an accumulation point $a'$ outside $S$, then $a'$ must be contained in $\mathcal{I}$.
-But then $a'\in\hat{S}$ (so the corresponding Schwarz reflection map $\sigma_{a'}$ is well-defined), and hence $\sigma_{a'}$ must have a multiple parabolic point of period $k$ (compare \cite[Lemma 3.3]{MNS}).
-However, this is impossible as the forward orbit of the critical point $c_{a'}$ converges to the fixed point $-2$ for $\sigma_{a'}$.
-Therefore, every accumulation point of $\cC$ is contained in $S$, and is a parabolic cusp of period $k$.
+Let us fix a parabolic arc $\cC\subset\cC(\mathcal{S})$ of period $k>1$, and its critical {\'E}calle height parametrization $a:\R\to\cC$.
+By Propositions~\ref{ThmIndiffBdyHyp_schwarz}, the arc $\cC$ must lie on the boundary of a single hyperbolic component of period $k$.
+By Proposition~\ref{hyp_odd_parabolic}, every accumulation point of $\cC$ is contained in $S$.
+Arguing as in \cite[Lemma 3.3]{MNS}, we see that such an accumulation point is a parabolic cusp of period $k$.
 In particular, $\overline{\cC}$ is a compact connected set in $S$.
 Moreover, $\chi$ maps parabolic cusps in $\cC(\mathcal{S})$ to parabolic cusps of the same period in $\cC(\mathfrak{L}_0)$.
 Since there are only finitely many cusps of a given period in $\cC(\mathfrak{L}_0)$ and $\chi$ is injective, it follows that there are only finitely many cusps of a given period in $\cC(\mathcal{S})$.
 Hence, $\cC$ limits at parabolic cusp points on both ends.
 This allows one to adapt the arguments of \cite[Proposition 3.7]{HS} for our setting to prove the following result.

 \begin{proposition}[Fixed Point Index on Parabolic Arc] Along any parabolic arc of odd period greater than one, the holomorphic fixed point index of the parabolic cycle is a real valued real-analytic function that tends to $+\infty$ at both ends. \end{proposition}